zhnemati/node-red-bluemix-starter/README.md

 ### How does this work?

-When you click the button, you are taken to Bluemix where you get a pick a name for your application at which point the platform takes over, grabs the code from this repository and gets it deployed.
+When you click the button, you will be taken to Bluemix.
+The name of the application will be pre-filled *however* you type your own name for your application, select the server and development space.
+Click the **DEPLOY button** and the application will be deployed with all samples and examples included in the Node-RED bolierplate.

 It will automatically create an instance of the Cloudant service, call it `sample-node-red-cloudantNoSQLDB` and bind it to you app.
 This is where your